kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     }
 ```

 This is some extra work, but you also get to control what fields that will be sent into Elm.
+And you get generic JSON serializing at the same time.
 Not all values are relevant all the time.
-Ans some values should not be shared like password hashes and email adresses.
+And some values should not be shared like password hashes and email adresses, so this would be a good practice anyway.

 ## Make a widget entry-point